dffischer/pkgrepotools/makepkg-expanded.md

     This completely avoids clean-template invocation and instead replaces it with sed, as mentioned in the clean-template(1) manual page.
 When the `-u` option is also specified, cleaning is skipped completely.

+  - `-E` _command_:
+    Command to execute after expanding each PKGBUILD.

+    The given snippet will be run through `bash -c` and receive the file names of the expanded and original PKGBUILD as its respective arguments, followed by any options that makepkg-expanded itself did not recognize.
+It will be run from the directory where the processed PKGBUILD resides in.

+    If any execution yields an exit code other than 0, makepkg-expanded will abort instantly with the same exit code.

+    The default command first invokes makepkg(1) on the expanded PKGBUILD, followed by makepkg -S, if no `-B` option was given and then uses cp-pkgver(1) to propagate any version updated back to the original if the former two completed successfully.
+This would be roughly equal to passing 'makepkg -p $1; makepkg -Sp $1; cp-pkgver $1 $2' with this option.

+    Using a custom command will disable the passing of any further unrecognized options.
+But they can instead be included in the command string itself.
+Note that this option also renders `-B` useless.

-All further options are directly passed through to every invocation of makepkg(1).
+All further options are directly passed through to every invocation of makepkg(1), apart from when an `-E` argument is present, in which case further arguments are silently ignored.

 ## EXIT STATUS

-When the program exits with status 0, it is safe to assume that the package and source tarball were created and _pkgver_ changes propagated.
+When the program exits with status 0, it is safe to assume that all PKGBUILDs were successfully processed.
+This means that all `-E` statements exited with code 0 or, in the absence of such, all packages and source tarballs were created.

+When makepkg-template(1) fails on any PKGBUILD, the program immediatly halts passing through its exit code.

-When makepkg-template(1) or makepkg(1) fail, their exit code is passed through.
+When the processing fails, the exit code of the code snippet is passed through.
+By default, failures in makepkg(1) are propagated while cp-pkver(1) may silently fail.

 ## BUGS